workbenchapp/solana-workbench/README.md

 ## Run

-install modules, then native deps:
+Install modules, then native deps:

 ```
 $ npm install --legacy-peer-deps &&
   (cd release/app && npm install)
 ```

+To get `npm run package` to run on M1 mac, Node version 16 was required.

 to run: